-A standard series of projections is carried out annually on the GOA and EBS P. flatfish stocks, as required under the NPFMC FMPs, the NEPA, and the MSA.
-Based on the projections in the 2018 SAFE reports, all flatfish stocks reviewed here are not overfished, are not being subjected to overfishing, and are not approaching an overfished condition, as per the MSA criteria and definitions.
+A standard series of projections is carried out annually on the GOA and EBS P. cod stocks, as required under the NPFMC FMPs, the NEPA, and the MSA.
+Based on the projections in the 2018 SAFE reports, these Tier 3 stocks are not overfished, are not being subjected to overfishing, and are not approaching an overfished condition, based on the MSA criteria and definitions.
+The AI stock (Tier 5) is not being subjected to overfishing (the two "overfished" criteria cannot be evaluated for a Tier 5 stock).